OpenTechSchool/python-data-intro/core/notebook.md

     [NotebookApp] The IPython Notebook is running at: http://127.0.0.1:8888/ [NotebookApp] Use Control-C to stop this server and shut down all kernels.

-And a browser window may automatically open showing the IPython Notebook interface.
+A browser window may automatically open showing the IPython Notebook interface.
 If it doesn't open, you can copy-paste the "http" address from the output and paste it into your browser.

 Even though you're interacting with IPython Notebook using your browser, Notebook is running right there on your computer in that window.
-Only you can access it.
+Only you have access to it.

 ## First Steps with Notebook